0mbeline/GameJam_Cailly_Ombeline_squelettes/README.md

 ## Description
-You are a knight that fight death creatures (skeletons and ghosts).
-You have to protect your house and you can build different buildings that give you bonus
+You are a knight who fights undead creatures (skeletons and ghosts).
+You have to protect your house and you can build different buildings that give you bonuses.

 ![Image Chevalier et maison](images_readme/chevalier_maison.png)